Jonas956/MKWMenuTools_legacy/README.md

 Please note that this is NOT an editor.
 It will replace existing files inside of your SZS file with the templates and images that you provide.

-This means if you change the Live View Screen it will replace the live.brlyt and live.tpl inside of your Race.szs
+This means if you change the Live View Screen for example it will replace the live.brlyt and live.tpl inside of your Race.szs

 It automaticly will do stuff such as making a Gif MenuSingle, repairing your SZS file etc.